abhishek-maurya576/linkzy/docs/USER_GUIDE.md

 ### Editing Your Profile

+There are two ways to edit your profile:

+#### Option 1: From the Profile Tab
 1. Go to the "Profile" tab
 2. Tap "Edit Profile"
-3. Make your changes:
-   - Tap your profile picture to change it
+3. In the edit profile panel that appears, choose what you want to edit:
+   - **Change Profile Picture**: Update your photo or avatar
-   - Edit your display name (full name)
+   - **Change Display Name**: Edit your full name
-   - Edit your username
+   - **Change Username**: Edit your unique username
+4. Follow the prompts to make your changes

+#### Option 2: From Settings
+1. Go to the "Settings" tab
+2. Under "Account", tap "Edit Profile"
+3. You'll be taken to your profile page
-4. Tap "Save" to update your profile
+4. Tap "Edit Profile" and make your changes as described above

 ### Changing Your Profile Picture

 1. Go to the "Profile" tab
-2. Tap on your profile picture or the camera icon
+2. Tap "Edit Profile" or tap directly on your profile picture
 3. Choose from the following options:
    - **Choose from Gallery**: Upload a picture from your device
    - **Select Avatar**: Choose from predefined avatar images